rouni001/CLARK/docs/TESTING.md

 `build/light`, and `build/spaced` copies back to their original `src/` paths so shared lines are counted once.

+GitHub Actions runs `make test` on Linux and macOS, and runs `make coverage` as a dedicated coverage gate.
+The PR should not be merged if the coverage job drops below the required minimum.

 Current coverage from `make coverage`:

 - covered executable C++ lines: 908